 4.Nancy from Sweet Planit has some great tips to share with us.
 First and foremost, to be patient with yourself — that not every page in your personal bullet journal has to be Instagram-worthy.
 And only create pages that you plan to use so that you don’t get overwhelmed.
 Using stamps, stickers, washi tape, and doodles to decorate really make the pages pop but minimalist is okay too if that is your style.
 After all, this is your bullet journal!

 3.If you are already familiar with the basics, Shelby from Little Coffee Fox has some great hacks to take it to the next level.
-Color coding along the outer edges of your journal makes things easy to organize and see categories at a glance.
+If you want to use your planner effectively, try color coding — along the outer edges of your journal makes things easy to organize and see categories at a glance.
 Markers and washi tape are great for color-coding and make sure to color-code and categorize your index to match.

 2.Kalyn has two great page hack tutorials.
 I wish I had found her post earlier!
 She describes how to create a great dutch-door or the perfect flip-out page.
 It’s like making your bullet journal 3D!
 I love my flip out page because I can have my color coding “cheatsheet” readily available no matter what page I’m working on.